cchamber/Infant_movement_assessment/README.md

 Requires ground-truth data (images and joint position labels).
 Ground truth labelled data is not provided here.

 ### Get model predictions and load ground truth
-`src/pose_model/get_model_predictions_and_groundtruth.py`, line 61-80.
+`src/pose_model/get_model_predictions_and_groundtruth.py`, lines 62-67.
 Set the file paths to label ground-truth data, image data, and model files.
+To save images overlaid with predictions, set save_images (1 to save images, 0 to not save images).

 Load ground-truth label data, generate model predictions and save images with predicted pose:
 In `notebooks/master.ipynb`, run cells 1 and 2.
 Check that code uses GPUs.